 Remember when life was all about landing your first job and staying there until retirement?
-When it was about marrying your high school sweetheart and raising 2,3 kids?
-Oh, and don’t forget about buying the house with a white picket fence.
+When it was about marrying your high school sweetheart and raising 2,3 kids together?
+When it was about buying the house with the white picket fence?
 Remember that?
 Yeah, me neither.

-* If I moved abroad years ago, then I would have been happy.
+* If I moved abroad years ago, then I would be happy now.

-* And if my life is like this Instagram photo, then people will like me.
+* If my life is like this Instagram feed, then people will like me.

 Sally’s dream for Tessa

-Fast forward 40 years, and Sally’s daughter Tessa finds herself in an entirely different scenario.
+Fast forward to the year 2019.
+Sally’s daughter Tessa finds herself in an entirely different scenario.
 She can do whatever the fuck she wants, and that’s exactly what she does.
 30-year-old Tessa has had eight jobs and 11 relationships with all genders available in the last five years.
 She’s been all over the world and had many great options in life that go way beyond her mother’s imagination.
 Tessa had more experiences in five years than her mother in 60.
 What a time to be alive!

-This was everything Sally dreamed of for Tessa and worked so hard for with smooth undie John.
+This was everything Sally dreamed of for Tessa and worked so hard for with John.
 Tessa could be anything she wanted, but shit didn’t pan out the way Sally anticipated.

 How FOMO fucked Tessa’s life up